Nom-nom-hub/mono-mind/docs/VISUALIZATION_GUIDE.md

 ### Understanding Dependencies

-* **Dependencies**: Modules this module depends on
+- --Dependencies--: Modules this module depends on
-* **Dependents**: Modules that depend on this module
+- --Dependents--: Modules that depend on this module
-* **Circular Dependencies**: Avoid when possible
+- --Circular Dependencies--: Avoid when possible
-* **Orphan Modules**: Modules with no dependencies or dependents
+- --Orphan Modules--: Modules with no dependencies or dependents

 ### Identifying Issues

-* Too many dependencies → Module may be overloaded
+- Too many dependencies → Module may be overloaded
-* Too many dependents → Module may be a bottleneck
+- Too many dependents → Module may be a bottleneck
-* Circular dependencies → Can break build/test processes
+- Circular dependencies → Can break build/test processes
-* Orphan modules → May be unused or poorly integrated
+- Orphan modules → May be unused or poorly integrated

 ### Making Decisions

 Use visualizations to:

-* Plan refactorings
+- Plan refactorings
-* Identify optimization opportunities
+- Identify optimization opportunities
-* Understand change impact
+- Understand change impact
-* Communicate architecture to the team
+- Communicate architecture to the team

 ## Best Practices